-- (a) intentionally obstructs a person acting under a power conferred by these Regulations; - (b) falsely pretends to be a person acting under a power conferred by these Regulations; or - (c) refuses to obey any order or a reasonable request of a police officer, an aviation security officer or authorized person, acting in the execution of his or her duty. - (2) A person who commits an offence under subregulation (1) is liable, on conviction, to a fine not exceeding five hundred thousand shillings or to a term of imprisonment not exceeding six months, or to both. - 68.
-(1) A person commits an offence who, in connection with handling or conveyance of any goods to a security restricted area or for transportation by air-
+- 67. (1) A person commits an offence when he or she- - (a) intentionally obstructs a person acting under a power conferred by these Regulations; - (b) falsely pretends to be a person acting under a power conferred by these Regulations; or - (c) refuses to obey any order or a reasonable request made by a police officer, an aviation security officer or authorized person, acting in the execution of his or her duty.

+(2) A person who commits an offence under subregulation (1) is liable, on conviction, to a fine not exceeding five hundred thousand shillings or to a term of imprisonment not exceeding six months, or to both.
-False declarations and falsified documents.

-- (a) makes a statement or declaration which he knows to be false; - (b) uses falsified documents; or - (c) provides wrong or misleading information as to the nature of the goods. - (2) A person who commits an offence prescribed under subregulation (1) shall be liable, upon conviction, to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding six months, or both. - 69.
-Where an offence under these Regulations is committed by a body corporate and is proved to have been committed with the consent or connivance of, or is attributable to any neglect on the part of-
+False 68.
+(1) A person commits an offence who, in connection declarations and with handling or conveyance of any cargo and/or mail, falsified catering supplies and stores, airport merchandize or any documents. prohibited item to a security restricted area or for transportation by air- (a) makes a statement or declaration which he knows to be false: (b) uses falsified documents; or (c) provides wrong or misleading information as to the nature of the cargo and/or mail, catering supplies and stores, airport merchandize or item.
+(2) A person who commits an offence prescribed under sub-regulation (1) shall be liable, upon conviction, to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding six months, or both.
+Offences by body 69.
+Where an offence under these Regulations is corporate. committed by a body corporate and is proved to have been committed with the consent or connivance of, or is attributable to any neglect on the part of-(a) any director, manager, secretary or similar officer of the body corporate; or (b) any person who was purporting to act in any such that person, as well as the body corporate, commits the offence and is liable to be prosecuted and punished accordingly.

-Offences by body corporate.

-- (a) any director, manager, secretary or similar officer of the body corporate; or - (b) any person who was purporting to act in any such capacity, that person, as well as the body corporate, commits the offence and is liable to be proceeded against and punished accordingly.
+General penalty.
 70. (1) Any person who contravenes any provision of any regulation, notice, circular or order made under it, commits an offence under these Regulations.